-We are a research center at the University of Hawaiʻi at Hilo working to develop sustainable manufacturing technologies and industries that grow Hawaiʻi’s economy and advance the global human effort of space exploration.
-Through STEM projects and outreach programs, we offer hands-on learning experiences to the next generation of scientists, coders, engineers and explorers, inspiring them to dream big and pursue space-related careers.
+We are an aerospace research center at the University of Hawaiʻi at Hilo (UHH) developing sustainable technologies and industries that benefit Hawaiʻi and space exploration.
+Through STEM programs, internships and community outreach, we offer hands-on learning experiences to future scientists, coders, engineers and explorers—encouraging them to dream big and pursue space-related careers.

-We envision a thriving, sustainable aerospace sector in Hawaiʻi that provides high-paying job opportunities for kamaʻāina residents while accelerating aerospace technologies and industries that enable humanity’s quest to explore the far reaches of space.
+We envision a thriving, sustainable aerospace sector in Hawaiʻi that provides high-paying jobs for kamaʻāina residents.
+By developing new aerospace technologies and industries, we strive to advance humanity’s quest to explore the stars.

 The Pacific International Space Center for Exploration Systems (PISCES) was originally conceived by leaders of the Japan U.S. Science, Technology and Space Applications Program (JUSTSAP) as a space exploration development center consisting of industrial, academic, and governmental partnerships between space-faring nations around the world—especially those in the Pacific Rim.
 In 2007, PISCES was officially created with funding from the Hawaiʻi State Legislature through a joint effort of UHH, JUSTSAP, and the Hawaiʻi Department of Business, Economic Development, and Tourism (DBEDT).
 Under Dr. Frank Schowengerdt, a former director at NASA’s Research Partnerships Center, PISCES’ early mission focused on providing access to lunar/Martian analog sites on Hawaiʻi Island.
 These sites provided test-beds to validate space exploration technologies like planetary rovers, planetary instruments, and In-Situ Resource Utilization (ISRU).